2024-25 Edition

 COM LIT 280A.
 Professionalization Seminar.
 2 Units.

 The first of two required professionalization seminars in Comparative Literature.
-Intended for second and third year students and covers preparation for the M.A. and Ph.D. exams, conference presentations, teaching and classroom management, and publishing journals.
+Intended for first and second year students and covers preparation for the M.A. and Ph.D. exams, conference presentations, teaching and classroom management, and publishing journals.

 Grading Option: Satisfactory/unsatisfactory only.